dschense/PublicIP-Tunnel-Manager/README.md

 # PublicIP-Tunnel-Manager
 Bash scripts for managing public IP tunnels via GRE or Wireguard to route public IP to your home router

+# READ THE WIKI

+## What to do
 tunnel.sh --> manual start/stop in terminal
 tunnel-service.sh --> without tput/color to run as systemd service (for auto connect on startup)

 1. Download the zip
 2. copy tunnel.service to /etc/systemd/system